 How Do You Apply for Immigration to Canada?

 There are several different programmes available, depending on your personal background.
 For example, there are special applications if you are a skilled worker, a refugee, a founder of a start-up business, a self-employed worker, and more.
 Each programme has its own application process.
-You can learn more about all the different programmes on the government website.
+You can learn more about all the different programmes on the official government website.
+Also, learn more in our article about how to immigrate to Canada with express entry.

 How Do You Show Proof of Funds?